sofiabaezzato/toolbox-app/README.md

 # ToolBox App
-A Next.js app to discover and share powerful tools
+A Next.js full stack app.
+ToolBox is an open-source database of the most useful tools on the internet.

 ## TODO
 - Implement Search